mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ----------------------------------

 The stake bishops’ council is held to counsel about responsibilities pertaining to bishops.
 It includes regular discussion of the principles of (1) caring for those who have temporal and emotional needs and (2) building self-reliance.
-(See [29.3.11](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number26-p166#title_number26).)
+(See [29.3.10](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number26-p166#title_number26).)

 Council members are encouraged to:

-* Exchange ideas, experiences, and resources for addressing members’ temporal and emotional needs.
+* Exchange ideas and resources for addressing members’ temporal and emotional needs.
 This includes resources in the community.
 It also includes ideas for work or service opportunities for members who receive Church assistance.

-* Discuss ways to encourage members to receive the blessings of living the law of the fast and donating fast offerings.
+* Discuss ways to encourage members to receive the blessings of living the law of the fast.

 ---